afs202005277/JetpackJoyride/docs/README.md

 - Only one instance and global access point of the class Controller
 - Violates the Single Responsibility Principle.
 The pattern solves two problems at a time.

-**The Pattern**

-The flyweight pattern aims to solve this by storing the extrinsic state, meaning the inconstant data of an object, outside of the object.
-Instead, this state should be passed to specific methods which rely on it.
-Only the intrinsic state stays within the object, letting you reuse it in different contexts.
-As a result, you’d need fewer of the objects since they only differ in the intrinsic state, which has much fewer variations than the extrinsic.

-**Implementation**

 To be implemented.